-On a MAF RDU, the Ancillary 1, 2 and Bell relays are activated by an alarm on any non-isolated zone which is programmed (mapped) to operate that particular relay.
-Each zone may be individually programmed (mapped) to operate any of Ancillary 1, Ancillary 2 or Bell relays when an alarm occurs.
+On a MAF RDU, the Ancillary 1, 2 and 3 relays are activated by an alarm on any nonisolated zone which is programmed (mapped) to operate that particular relay.
+The ancillary 2 relay is dedicated as the External Bell output and the ancillary 3 relay is dedicated as the Warning System output.
+Each zone may be individually programmed to operate any of Ancillary 1, External Bell or Warning System when an alarm occurs.